kleopatra999/Chromium-Windows-Build/README.md

 Goals
 ---

-There are three goals of this project
+There are four goals of this project

 1. Build automatically Chromium most recent stable release.
 1. Involve to this project developers from Chromium community.
 1. Influence on [official](http://www.chromium.org/developers/how-tos/build-instructions-windows)  [instructions](http://dev.chromium.org/developers/how-tos/get-the-code).
 Make them more linear and predictable.
+2. Keep these scripts as simple as possible.
+No loops, gotos, etc.

 Depencies